SeargeDP/SeargeSDXL/README.md

 - ...
 (TODO: list more major highlights)

 ### Smaller Changes and Additions
-- Workflows created with this extension and metadata embeddings in generated images are forward-compatible with future updates of this project
+- ~~Workflows created with this extension and metadata embeddings in generated images are forward-compatible with future updates of this project~~
-- The custom node extension included in this project is backward-compatible with every workflow since version v3.3
+- ~~The custom node extension included in this project is backward-compatible with every workflow since version v3.3~~
+- (compatibility is not part of the public test versions, it will be back when v4.0 is released)
 - ...
 (TODO: list more smaller changes)

 <br><img src="docs/img/main_readme/ui-3.png" width="768">